 Introduction to fundamental aspects of case management including roles, processes, responsibilities, and employment challenges of professional case managers working with individuals and families throughout the life cycle in a variety of settings.
-Prerequisites: PSYC 203, FMST 301, FMST 303.
+Prerequisites: junior or senior standing; major/minor standing.

 FMST 485 RESEARCH METHODS IN FAMILY STUDIES (3)

 Analyzing and writing about research in family studies.
-Requires grade of C or better to fulfill Core or GenEd requirement.
-Prerequisites: FMST 101, FMST 302, ENGL102 or ENGL 190 and (PSYC 212 or PSYC 213 or MATH 231 or MATH 237 or ECON 205).
-Core: Advanced Writing Seminar or GenEd I.D.
+Requires grade of C or better to fulfill Core or requirement.
+Prerequisites: FMST 101 or FMST 102, FMST 302, ENGL 102 or ENGL 190 or equivalent, and (FMST 285 or PSYC 212 or PSYC 213 or MATH 231 or MATH 237 or ECON 205 or SOCI 212).
+Core: Advanced Writing Seminar.

 Professional integration of theory and practice related to service learning, human service work, family studies, and family life education.
-Students must be in final semester of academic program.
-Prerequisite: FMST 485 or equivalent.
+Prerequisites: FMST 485; senior standing.